schuchert/wikispaces/pages/Katas.ShuntingYardAlgorithm.md

 }
 {% endhighlight %}

 This worked OK, but occasionally I wanted to run just one test.
-This does not seem to be supported, so I had to comment out various lines in the// **data()**// method.
+This does not seem to be supported, so I had to comment out various lines in the**data()** method.
 The next time I work on this, I'll probably use individual test methods.

 ## Getting Started
 Here is one possible start to this problem (with the first three tests added and passing):